 Rockingham Planning Commission is one of nine regional planning commissions in New Hampshire established by RSA 36:46.
-The Commission's region consists of twenty-six communities within Rockingham County.
+The Commission's region consists of twenty-seven communities within Rockingham County.
 Operating as a non-profit local government organization, the Commission serves in an advisory role to local governments in order to promote coordinated planning, orderly growth, efficient land use, transportation access and environmental protection.

-The Climate Risk in the Seacoast (C-RiSe): Assessing Vulnerability of Municipal Assets and Resources to Climate Changeis a project that will provide Great Bay municipalities with maps and assessments of flood impacts to road and transportation assets, critical facilities and infrastructure, and natural resources associated with projected increases in storm surge, sea level and precipitation.
+The Climate Risk in the Seacoast (C-RiSe) Assessing Vulnerability of Municipal Assets and Resources to Climate Changeis a project that will provide Great Bay municipalities with maps and assessments of flood impacts to road and transportation assets, critical facilities and infrastructure, and natural resources associated with projected increases in storm surge, sea level and precipitation.
 For more details and update about the C-RiSE project please visit the Climate Change - RPC Projects page.

 Long Range Transportation Plan Update.
 The Long Range Transportation Plan serves as the 20+ year transportation planning document for the Rockingham MPO.
 The Plan contains the region’s goals and specific project proposals through 2040.
 For more information and project updates visit: Transportation Plan.